Saimcode/delicious-food-website/README.md

 * Any OS (depending on your device).
 * A browser to run the application.
 * Link to the website: [Delicious | Food Recipe Website](https://admirable-figolla-2fc73f.netlify.app/)
+* ⚠️NOTE: I am using free version of Spoonacular which restricts the user requests to 150 per day.
+So, if the website link above is not showing any recipes then that means the requests have reached their daily limit.
+Apologies for this.

 ## ❔ Help